MoBiQuant: Mixture-of-Bits Quantization for Token-Adaptive Any-Precision LLM: Introduction

-To address this, we propose \texttt{MoBiQuant}, a token-aware quantization framework that mitigates \emph{outlier migration} by incorporating token-adaptive precision adjustment during calibration.
-Rather than enforcing a global uniform precision, \texttt{MoBiQuant} dynamically assigns bit-widths to tokens on the fly based on their sensitivity.
+Motivated by this, we propose \texttt{MoBiQuant}, an any-precision quantization framework that mitigates ``\textit{outlier migration}'' with a single set of calibration parameters by incorporating token-adaptive precision adjustment during calibration. \texttt{MoBiQuant} learns to dynamically assign proper inference precision to tokens on the fly based on their sensitivity while maintaining overall inference cost within an average budget.
 Our approach consists of two core components.
-The first is \texttt{MoBiSlice}, a ``many-in-one" recursive residual quantization that decomposes weights into a low-precision base and successive residual bit slices.
-This allows a single model to support multiple precisions (\eg 2, 4, 6-bit) via hierarchical reconstruction, thereby eliminating memory redundancy in precision switching.
-The second component is a lightweight learnable \texttt{MoBiRoute} router that implements token-aware routing and predicts the quantization difficulty of each token.
-Acting as a gate, the MoBiRoute dynamically selects the optimal number of MoBiSlice residual components to activate for each token during generation.
-Then, the LLM can seamlessly shift its average bit-width in response to a target load without retraining.
-In summary, our paper makes the following contributions: \begin{itemize} \item The ``many-in-one" \texttt{MoBiSlice} recursive quantization method that explicitly shares bits across precision levels and progressively refines weights through residual experts, ensuring that the accumulated contributions of activated slices reconstruct a coherent higher precision representation. \item Our lightweight token-aware \texttt{MoBiRoute} router that dynamically activates the appropriate number of residual slices per token, allowing the model to adapt its average precision to latency targets while preventing the bit-dependent outlier migration phenomenon. \item The proposed \texttt{MoBiQuant} enables seamless switching across 2--6-bit, exhibiting strong elasticity that matches or even outperforms state-of-the-art PTQ methods.
-Moreover, our specialized kernel design delivers up to $2.7\times$ speedup on NVIDIA A100 GPUs. \end{itemize}
+The first one is \texttt{MoBiSlice}, a ``many-in-one" recursive residual quantization that decomposes weights into a low-precision base and successive residual bit slices.
+This allows a single model to support multiple precisions (\eg 2, 4, 6-bit) via activating fixed-precision bit slices (\eg 2-bit slice) at runtime, thereby supporting any-precision inference with a single type of low-precision bit slice GEMM kernel without the need for repacking and redeployment.
+The second component is \texttt{MoBiRoute}, a lightweight learnable router that implements token-aware inference precision selection.
+Acting as a gate, the \texttt{MoBiRoute} dynamically activates the optimal number of \texttt{MoBiSlice} residual components for each token based on learned token sensitivity behavior and current resource conditions, thereby preventing the calibration parameters from overfitting to the outlier distribution of a single precision.
+Runtime precision switching is achieved by adjusting the routing threshold, without introducing extra scaling factors and training overhead.